lasikuula/lasikuula.github.io/README.md

 # Lasikuula.github.io

+Note: I have not updated this for about 2 years now.
+My current job keeps me too busy to do my own projects.

 This is my current portfolio, where I share my web projects.
 Some of these works are done at school and some on my freetime.
 Folder name told if it is done at school.

 ### I have also work experience about following: